Achilles Tendinopathy

 Progressive Loading

 Often when people experience pain in their feet or legs, their first response is to stay at home and avoid doing all forms of activities in an attempt to heal the area.
-Although resting is helpful, allow us to break your bubble and say that progressive loading is crucial for the healing of the tendon.
+Although resting is helpful, it can’t be all you’re doing and it shouldn’t be done for too long.
+This is as progressively loading your Achilles is crucial for its recovery.

-Similar to a rubber band, if the load is stronger than the elasticity of the rubber band, the band will snap.
-With the Achilles tendon, if the load and forces acting on the tendon is greater than the elasticity/load capacity of the tendon, it will begin to tear.
-However, if a gradual load is being applied to the tendon without it reaching past breaking point, the tendon will adapt to the load applied and become stronger and more tolerable to stronger stimuli.
+Picture a rubber band.
+If the load being placed on the rubber band is stronger than its elasticity, the band will snap.
+Your Achilles is similar.
+If the load and forces acting on the tendon are greater than its elasticity and how much load it is able to safely handle, it will begin to tear.
+However, if a gradual load is applied to the tendon without reaching the breaking point, the tendon will adapt to the load applied and become stronger and more tolerable to higher loads.

 To start things off, if you are experiencing high levels of pain, and unable to perform any dynamic loading of the tendon, you can start by doing some isometric exercises.